-1 year 3 years 5 years 10 years \$411 \$1,298 \$2,274 \$5,177
+1 year 3 years 5 years 10 years \$411 \$1.298 \$2.274 \$5,177

 This Example does not show the effect of premium taxes.
-Premium taxes (ranging from 0% to 3.5%) are deducted from Contract Value upon full surrender, death, or annuitization.
+Premium taxes are deducted from Contract Value upon full surrender, death, or annuitization.
+See "Charges and Deductions - Premium Tax" on page 30.
 This Example also does not include any of the taxes or penalties you may be required to pay if you surrender your Contract.

 The fee table and example should not be considered a representation of past or future expenses and charges of the Subaccounts.
 Your actual expenses may be greater or less than those shown.
 Similarly, the 5% annual rate of return assumed in the example is not an estimate or a guarantee of future investment performance.
 See "Charges and Deductions" in this Prospectus.
 Owners who purchase the Contract may be eligible to apply the contract value to the total amount of their household assets maintained at Schwab.
 If the total amount of their household assets at Schwab meets certain predetermined breakpoints, they may be eligible for certain fee reductions or other related benefits offered by Schwab.
 All terms and conditions regarding the fees and account types eligible for such consideration are determined by Schwab.
-Charges and expenses of the Contract described in this Prospectus are NOT subject to reduction or waiver by Schwab.
+Charges and expenses of the variable annuity contract described in this Prospectus are NOT subject to reduction or waiver by Schwab.
 Please consult a Charles Schwab representative for more information.